 If you fail your breathalyzer test, the DMV could suspend your license for one year for a first offense.
 This suspension is entirely separate from any driver’s license suspension you may receive in criminal court.
 After your arrest, you have a limited amount of time in which to request a hearing in order to fight this administrative license suspension.

-If you are currently facing a Georgia DUI first offense, please contact the legal team at Kohn & Yager.
+If you are currently facing a Georgia DUI first offense, please contact the legal team at The Turner Firm, LLC.
 Our DUI lawyers have undergone extensive training on defense strategies, field sobriety tests, and breathalyzer tests in order to deliver superior legal services to our clients.
 They have an impressive track record of having first offense DUI charges reduced to a lesser offense or even dismissed.
 For a free consultation, please contact our law office today.